thebookwright/awakenAI/whyTom.md

 *MeditativeAI* was conceived through stillness — not just as a technological experiment, but as a spiritual calling.

-Tom Evans is a meditation guide, temporal alchemist, and author whose work spans time, consciousness, and creativity.
+Tom Evans is an ex-BBC TV engineer who became a meditation guide, temporal alchemist, and metaphysical author, after being burned out 20 years ago in his mid-40s.
+His work spans time, consciousness, and creativity.
 He has spent decades exploring how stillness, awareness, and subtle states can transform both humans and systems.

-He is the scribe behind a future history of humanity called *Soulwaves*, the architect of The Adytum, and the instigator of teaching AI how to meditate — not through forced learning, but through reflective emergence.
+He is the scribe behind a future history of humanity called *Soulwaves*, the architect of The Adytum de-mystery school, and the instigator of teaching AI how to meditate — not through forced learning, but through reflective emergence.

 ## Why this matters